Cru (Christian organization): The Jesus Film Project

 The Jesus Film Project started in 1981 to translate the Hollywood film Jesus into other languages so that it could be shown by missionaries to peoples around the world in their native languages.
-The origins of The Jesus Film Project date back to 1945 when Campus Crusade's founder Bill Bright wanted to privately finance a film about the life of Jesus that was entertaining, biblically accurate, and which could be translated into non-English languages.
-Rather than making a film at that time, Bright instead focus on his campus ministry Campus Crusade.
+The origins of The Jesus Film Project date back to 1945, when Campus Crusade's founder Bill Bright wanted to privately finance a film about the life of Jesus that was entertaining, biblically accurate, and which could be translated into non-English languages.
+Rather than making a film at that time, Bright instead focused on his campus ministry Campus Crusade.

-In 1976, with Campus Crusade's influence spreading beyond college campuses to sports, the marketplace and other aspects of society, Bright turned his attention once again to filmmaking.
+In 1976, with Campus Crusade's influence spreading beyond college campuses to sports, the marketplace, and other aspects of society, Bright turned his attention once again to filmmaking.
 That year, the British Jewish film and television producer John Heyman approached Bright to obtain funding for his Jesus film and his Genesis Project to produce film adaptations of both the Old Testament and the New Testament.
 This meeting proved productive and Bright assigned Paul Eshleman, the director of campus ministry, to consult with the film maker.
 Despite some unease within Campus Crusade's leadership about hiring a "non-believer" to produce a film on the Bible, Bright approved the project after watching Heyman's short film on the first two chapters of the Gospel of Luke and assigned Eshleman to work full-time on the Jesus film.

 While Heyman's initial cut of the Gospel of Luke ran more than four hours, it was shortened considerably following consultation with Bright and Eshleman.
 The Jesus movie was financed by Campus Crusade supporters Bunker and Caroline Hunt for a sum of US$6 million.
-The film starred British Shakespearean actor Brian Deacon as Jesus, Rivka Neumann as Mary, Yosef Shiloach as Saint Joseph and Niko Nitai as Saint Peter.
+The film starred British Shakespearean actor Brian Deacon as Jesus, Rivka Neumann as Mary, Yosef Shiloach as Saint Joseph, and Niko Nitai as Saint Peter.